Consensys/quorum-tools/README.md

 # Quorum Tools

-This repo contains tools for running a Quorum cluster and integration testing Quorum.
+This project contains tools for running Quorum clusters and integration testing Quorum.

+At the moment, this project runs all Quorum clusters with Raft-based consensus by default.
+We'll be adding QuorumChain support in short order.

 ## Installation